ktechhydle/SweepPC/README.md

 ## Speed
 All file operations and scanning are performed in Rust, while the GUI itself is developed in Python.
-This means it is **FAST** for file management tasks and processing large amounts of data, whilst having a clean and efficient user interface.
+This means SweepPC is **FAST** for file management tasks and processing large amounts of data, whilst having a clean and efficient user interface.

 ## The Plan